C4illin/ConvertX/README.md

 Then visit `http://localhost:3000` in your browser and create your account.
 Don't leave it unconfigured and open, as anyone can register the first account.

+If you get unable to open database file run `chown -R $USER:$USER path` on the path you choose.

 ## Todo
 - [x] Add messages for errors in converters
 - [ ] Add options for converters